-This story was originally published in the Underrated issue (Fifty Grande #2), in stores January 4 and available for purchase here.
+This story was originally published in the Underrated issue (Fifty Grande #2), available for purchase here.

 “It kind of became the foundation of what we now know as Southern cuisine,” explains K.J.
 Kearney, a community organizer and Charleston City Paper columnist, as we discuss Gullah Geechee food.
 “We’re basically talking about an amalgamation of both African and West African cuisines.”